-Andrew Wilkins is Reader in Education in the Cass School of Education and Communities at the University of East London where he teaches research methods to undergraduate and postgraduate students.
+Andrew Wilkins is Reader in Education in the Cass School of Education and Communities at the University of East London (UEL) where he teaches research methods to undergraduate and postgraduate students.
 Andrew was Research Fellow at the University of Roehampton before joining the University of East London in 2015.
 Andrew completed his undergraduate degree in sociology at the University of Leeds in 2003, postgraduate degree in research methods at Goldsmiths in 2005 and PhD in social policy at the Open University in 2009.

 Andrew’s research is broadly situated in the field of education policy and governance studies with a focus on technocratic cultures and elites.
 He adopts an interdisciplinary approach to research that makes use of various conceptual frameworks, methodological tools and theoretical perspectives.

 Andrew has worked as a research associate/fellow on several projects including ESRC, HEA and EU Tempus-funded projects.
 His book Modernising School Governance: Corporate Planning and Expert Handling in State Education (Routledge 2016) was awarded joint-second prize by the Society for Educational Studies for books published in 2016.
-Andrew’s new book is Education Governance and Social Theory: Interdisciplinary Approaches to Research (Bloomsbury 2018).
+Andrew’s new book, co-edited with Antonio Olmedo, is Education Governance and Social Theory: Interdisciplinary Approaches to Research (Bloomsbury 2018).

-Andrew runs two undergraduate modules in the Cass School of Education and Communities at the University of East London where he teaches research methods to undergraduate students.
+Andrew is module leader of two undergraduate modules at the University of East London: ED6000 Independent Research Project and ED6015 Dissertation.
 He also supervises various doctoral students and undergraduate dissertation students, teaches on the EdD Professional Doctorate in Education programme and is REF impact coordinator for the Cass School of Education and Communities at the University of East London.
 Andrew is also external examiner for the Sociology of Education Umbrella Board at University College London (UCL) Institute of Education.